ForumsHyper-V Dojo forum

 This dramatically reduces the Recovery Point Objective (RPO).
 RPO is the point in time to which VMs are restored by a backup solution in case of a disaster.
 With CDP in place, users' RPO is optimized to up to 5 minutes, instead of the hours of data loss faced in cases where users are simply running daily backups.

 Download a full trial of Altaro VM Backup for 30 days and see how easily you can securely back up and replicate your virtual machines.
-24/7 support included.
+Includes 24/7 support.